 Editor for Documentary.

 Visual Storyteller, Media Manager, and Graphic Designer.
-I train Aikido at this dojo and produce video content, posters and other art related concepts as needed.
+I train Aikido at this dojo and produce video content, posters and support media strategies.

 Cinematographer, 21 and Done

 21 is a celebrated age for many young Americans, but if you’re aging out of Foster Care system, the countdown can feel more like a ticking bomb.
 What should be an age for celebrating adulthood becomes a time of anxiety, desperation and danger for many of these young adults.
 Meet current and former Foster youth facing these unique challenges and organizations outside the system that are on the front lines battling for their futures.

 Work created between 2012-2015 includes full 25 minute episodes, short documentaries event coverage and special reports.

 Responsible for the creation over 350 videos from scratch to finish for the online TV show, the Laura Flanders Show.
 I have expertise in media production and crew management.

 Coordination of stage managers, panelists and crew.
 Tech setup to meet the needs of the event and schedule.
 Shooting and editing.

 Video package of four videos for Green Meadow Waldorf School

 Director of Cinematography & Editor for a live Panel Discussion Series

 Co-created in-house production company to teach New School Media Studies students production skills.
 Developed and executed client projects while teaching the student-staff industry standards.